DUNE-DAQ/performancetest/influxdb-tools/influxdb-tools-readme.md

 ## Uploading to the InfluxDB

 Once the files are created you can use the the InfluxDB GUI to upload the csv files to the database.
 Make sure to create the bucket corresponding to the run.
 I will add pictures later showing the process with the GUI.
-Additionally I will make a bash script similar to the script for processing the hdf5 files for uploading all of the csv files to the InfluxDB.
+Additionally there is a bash script for uploading all csv files in a directory to the influx db.
+This is `upload_all_csvs.sh` and will automatically create a bucket with the same name as the directory and upload the data in the csvs to the database in that bucket.
+Note that this will produce a lot of errors and warnings since we don't do anything to remove empty parts of the csvs or NaNs but this hasn't caused us problems.